Fed up of traffic mess owing to rallies, residents demand 'normal' lives back

-Responding to complaints from residents about unending snarls, the Deputy Commissioner of Police (Special Branch) Pradeep Deshpande has issued an order to all his officers to take action against political parties that flout norms and cause inconvenience to the citizens
+Responding to complaints from residents about unending snarls, the DCP (Special Branch) Pradeep Deshpande issues order to all his officers to take action against political parties that flout norms, causing inconvenience to citizens

 Deepak Taware, a resident of Parvati area, couldn't take any more of the political drama disrupting the lives of the people in his area.

 Follow the rules: DCP Deshpande has said that political workers flouting norms will be charged under relevant sections of the CrPC and the IPC.
 Representation pic

 The regular rallies and foot marches of political parties during their campaigns have been causing severe traffic jams, giving citizens a hard time.
 He complained that a political rally organised in his area a few days ago had brought the lives of citizens to a halt with traffic congestion that took hours to clear.

 Taware complained to the Deputy Election Officer Jyoti Kadam of Parvati constituency to find an immediate solution to this problem.